March 31st 2014

 August 7th 2012

-By the end of the nineteenth century massage was widely practiced in Europe, Britain and the United States and was adopted by beauty salons for use in treatments for the body, hands, feet and face.
+By the end of the nineteenth century massage was widely practiced in Europe, Britain and the United States and was also adopted by beauty salons.

 July 23rd 2012